eclipse-archived/ceylon-lang.org/documentation/faq/language-design.md

 Great question.
 We haven't decided yet.
 It's the #1 feature request from the community.

+Note that Ceylon's type system, specifically the notion of _sequenced type parameters_, let's us define `Tuple` as an ordinary Ceylon class without introducing any new primitive constructs into the type system.
+However, true support for tuples would mean introducing a fair amount of syntax sugar to make use of this class convenient.
+The syntax sugar would add complexity that we're not sure we want.

+### Use site variance

+> Will Ceylon ever support wildcard type arguments or any
+> other kind of use site variance?

+Ceylon embraces the concept of _declaration site variance_, where the variance of a type parameter is specified where a type is defined.
+For example:

+    interface Collection<out Element> { ... }

+This spares us from having to write, as in Java, things like `Collection<? extends String>` everywhere we use the type.
+However, declaration site variance is strictly less powerful than use site variance.
+We can't form a covariant type from an invariant type like in Java.

+It would be possible to add support for use site variance to Ceylon, probably using a syntax like this:

+    Array<Integer> ints = Array(2, 4, 6);
+    Array<out Object> = ints;

+Since `Array` is invariant in its type parameter, `Array<Integer>` isn't an `Array<Object>`.
+It can't be, because the signature of the `setItem()` method of `Array<Object>` is:

+    void setItem(Integer index, Object item)

+i.e. you can put things that aren't `Integer`s in an `Array<Object>`.

+But `Array<Integer>` _would_ be an `Array<out Object>`, where
+the signature of the `setItem()` method would be:

+    void setItem(Integer index, Bottom item)

+(i.e. contravariant occurrences of the type parameter take the value `Bottom` in the covariant instantiation of the invariant type.)

+We're still trying really hard to _not_ need to add use site variance to Ceylon, I guess mainly because of all our traumatic experiences with this feature in Java.
+But, in fairness, the feature would not be as awful in Ceylon because:

+* `Bottom` is a denotable type, and
+* the syntax would not be awful.

 ### Type classes

 > Will Ceylon have type classes?